-Automatic Lighting Off Feature On FX and FX-V6 models
+Automatic Lighting Off Feature

-The Automatic Lighting Off feature turns off the headlights, parking lights, taillights, side marker lights, license plate lights and instrument panel lights within 15 seconds of closing the driver's door.
+On EX and EX-V6 models The Automatic Lighting Off feature turns off the headlights, parking lights, taillights, side marker lights, license plate lights and instrument panel lights within 15 seconds of removing the key from the ignition switch and closing the driver's door.

+This feature activates if you leave the headlights switch in the " $\ge 00 \le$ " or " $\equiv 0$ "Position, remove the key, open, then close the driver's door.
+If you remove the key from the ignition switch with the headlight switch on, but do not open the door and get out, the lights will turn off after ten minutes.
 The lights will turn on again when you unlock or open the driver's door.
 If you unlock the door, but do not open it within 15 seconds, the lights will go off.
 With the driver's door open, you will hear a lights-on reminder chime.